KeryannR/TER_S1_F/RA/ra_RAZAFINDRABE.md

 - Verified that the test passes when the code is correct and fails if the code is broken.
 - Tested the CI/CD pipeline to confirm that merges to main are blocked when the automated test fails.
 - Documented the CI/CD setup as a foundation for future integration of the full test suite.
+- Added Pac-Man movement logic with directional controls and grid-based collision detection.
+- Introduced score tracking with a retro arcade font (ARCADE_N.ttf) and dynamic rendering at the top of the screen.
+  - +10 points per normal pellet.
+  - +50 points per power pellet.
+- Refined Pac-Man’s spawn logic

+#### Outcome:
+- CI/CD
+- Power pellets can be collected.
+- Logic movement Pac-Man
+- Score updates dynamically on screen.
+- Pac-Man spawns under the ghost cage.